mi-erasmusmc/OMOP-CDM-Course/chapter1.md

 <p><center><img src="https://github.com/mi-erasmusmc/OMOP-CDM-Course/raw/master/img/omop-cdm.png" alt="OMOP-CDM" width="550" height="400"></center></p>

 Suppose you have to extract all males that have had a bypass surgical procedure during a hospital visit.
-Which tables should you include in your query to do that?
+Which clinical tables should you include in your query to do that?

 `@possible_answers`
 - PROCEDURE\_OCCURRENCE, PERSON
 - VISIT\_OCCURRENCE, PROCEDURE\_OCCURRENCE
-- PROCEDURE\_OCCURRENCE, PERSON, CONCEPT
+- VISIT\_OCCURRENCE, PERSON
 - [PROCEDURE\_OCCURRENCE, PERSON, VISIT\_OCCURRENCE, CONCEPT]

 `@hint`